 Mossman Gorge section

 The Great Dividing Range is close to the coast in this region.
 This section covers 56,500 ha of mostly inaccessible rainforests and mountain woodlands.
-The popular Mossman Gorge is located in the southern part of the park.
+The popular Mossman Gorge is in the southern part of the park.

 Cape Tribulation section